netfoundry/mop/quickstarts/docs/cloud/alicloud/getting-started.md

 # Overview
-This getting started guide will explain how to launch a NetFoundry application gateway in the Alibaba Cloud.
+This getting started guide will explain how to launch a NetFoundry Zero Trust Networking into the Alibaba Cloud.

 ## Launching an instance in Alibaba Cloud